 System Name (Optional) – The system name is used to identify the flavor in client-side applications.
 For example, to mark a specific flavor as suitable for playback on iPad devices, the system name was set to iPad.

-Flavor Generation Policy – You can bypass Kaltura’s transcoding optimization, and force specific flavors to be generated even when though they are detected as redundant by the Kaltura transcoding optimization module.
+Flavor Generation Policy – You can bypass Kaltura’s transcoding optimization, and force specific flavors to be generated even when they are detected as redundant by the Kaltura transcoding optimization module.

 Use Kaltura’s Optimization - Kaltura’s optimization routine decides whether it is worth-while to create a flavor (For example if the source video is of lesser quality than the flavor, the optimization routine will not create the flavor).